Sophie-onbelet/TA-qualification-assignment/README.md

 1. Check if you can add, update an existing pet and delete a pet to the store<br />
 2. Check if order can be placed, can be found by ID and can be deleted<br />
 3. Check if you can create a user, update an user and delete an user<br />
-4. Check if user can log in and log out<br />
 <br />
 I want to validate the following:<br />
 Validate status code<br />